The Courtship of Morrice Buckler: Plot

 Morrice returns to his English estate in Cumberland.
-Unable to settle, he accepts an invitation from his cousin Lord Elmscott to visit London, where all the talk is of Countess Lukstein, a beautiful young widow.
-The Countess appears genuinely interested in him, and encourages further visits.
-Morrice falls in love, and it seems that the feeling may be reciprocated, although Ilga also sees another man, Hugh Marston.
+Unable to settle, he accepts an invitation from his cousin Lord Elmscott to visit London, where all the talk is of the beautiful young widow, Countess Lukstein.
+She appears genuinely interested in Morrice, and encourages further visits.
+Morrice falls in love, and it seems that the feeling may be reciprocated, although Ilga is also seeing another man, Hugh Marston.
 He is the brother of Miss Marston, who has recently married and is now Lady Tracy.

 Morrice has not thus far felt able to tell the Countess that he was her husband's killer.
 Although he feels no guilt – it being an honourable killing – he wishes to spare Ilga from the knowledge that even while betrothed to her, her finance had been involved with another woman.
 When Marston discovers Morrice's involvement, he determines to break the news to Ilga himself, building on her own suspicions that Miss Marston is Morrice's secret lover.
 Morrice and Marston cross swords, and Marston is killed.

 Morrice accepts an invitation to visit Ilga, now back at Castle Lukstein.
 There, he walks into a trap and is seized by her servants.
 Unwilling to mention anything to the dishonour of her late husband, Morrice cannot convince Ilga that he has not been unfaithful to her.
 She has long thought that Morrice had a woman with him when he broke into the castle, as she had seen a woman's footprints on the snowy terrace – although the footprints were in fact her own.
 She is further suspicious of his reaction when unexpectedly presented with Miss Marston's miniature, from the locked box.
 She directs that Morrice be taken into servitude, and he spends several months a captive working as a woodsman in the mountains.

 Eventually escaping, Morrice travels to Innspruck, where he finds that Ilga has been searching for him.
 She has at last learned the truth of her late husband's infidelity from Jack Larke and Lord Elmscott, who had carried out investigations of their own when Morrice did not return from his last visit to Castle Lukstein.
 Morrice and Ilga are reconciled.